 X, Y & Z describes how French, British and Polish secret services came together to unravel the Enigma machine.
 It tells of how, under the very noses of the Germans, Enigma code-breaking continued in Vichy France.
 And how code-breakers from Poland continued their work for Her Majesty’s Secret Service, watching the USSR’s first steps of the Cold War.
 Selected by Nature as one of the best books of 2018.

-The Story of Computing explores the history of the technology from the first attempts to use mjachines to solve mathematical problems to the IT which now pervades everyday life.
+The Story of Computing explores the history of the technology from the first attempts to use machines to solve mathematical problems to the IT which now pervades everyday life.
 Featuring eccentric and flamboyant personalities, brilliant discoveries, and fascinating insights into how computing has changed our world, this is the essential guide to a subject that none of us can ignore.

 Alan Turing was an extraordinary man who crammed into a life of only 42 years the careers of mathematician, codebreaker, computer scientist and biologist.
 He is widely regarded as a war hero grossly mistreated by his unappreciative country and it has become hard to disentangle the real man from the story.
 It is easy to cast him as a misfit, the stereotypical professor.
 But actually Alan Turing was never a professor, and his nickname ‘Prof’ was given by his codebreaking friends at Bletchley Park.